-APPLICATION

-1. Root crops, low-growing vegetables, fruits, berries used for human consumption.
+APPLICATION RESTRICTIONS/TIMETABLE 1.
+Root crops, low-growing vegetables, fruits, berries used for human consumption.
+Contaminated material must be stabilized and applied 12 months prior to planting.
 2. Forage and pasture crops for consumption by dairy cattle.

-- 3. Forage and pasture crops for consumption by non-dairy livestock. - 4.
-Orchards or other agricultural area where the material will not directly contact food products.
+Forage and pasture crops not available until one month following application of stabilized material.
+3. Forage and pasture crops for consumption by non-dairy livestock.
+Forage and pasture crops not available until two weeks following application of stabilized material.
+4. Orchards or other agricultural area where the material will not directly contact food products.
 Or where stabilized material has undergone further treatment, such as pathogen reduction or sterilization.
+Less severe restrictions may be applicable.